 I hadn't even dressed, but was willing to forgo dressing and wear my nightgown to drop the kids off at school, so I could change Brooke and get her a chocolate milk.
 Nightgowned and slippered, I raced out the door leaving the house a bit untidy.

-Page 2 of 2 - No worry, I speedily loaded the kids, their lunches, their backpacks and Brooke's diaper bag into the car.
+No worry, I speedily loaded the kids, their lunches, their backpacks and Brooke's diaper bag into the car.

 I was to drop them off and then race to the hospital to be part of the wonderful birthing process.
 However, I needed to first come home and get dressed, after dropping the kids.